ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 _RO-Crate JSON-LD Context_: A JSON-LD [context](https://www.w3.org/TR/json-ld/#the-context) that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org](http://schema.org/).

-_RO-Crate JSON-LD_: JSON-LD using the _RO-Crate JSON-LD Context_ containing RO-Crate metadata, which has been [flattened](http://www.w3.org/TR/2014/REC-json-ld-20140116/#flattened-document-form) and then [compacted](http://www.w3.org/TR/2014/REC-json-ld-20140116/#compacted-document-form) according to the rules in JSON-LD 1.0.
+_RO-Crate JSON-LD_: JSON-LD structure using the _RO-Crate JSON-LD Context_ and containing RO-Crate metadata, written as if [flattened](http://www.w3.org/TR/2014/REC-json-ld-20140116/#flattened-document-form) and then [compacted](http://www.w3.org/TR/2014/REC-json-ld-20140116/#compacted-document-form) according to the rules in JSON-LD 1.0.
 The _RO-Crate JSON-LD_  for an _RO-Crate_ is stored in the _RO-Crate Metadata File_.

 ### Linked data conventions